ElektraInitiative/libelektra/doc/INSTALL.md

 LD_LIBRARY_PATH=$(pwd)/lib:${LD_LIBRARY_PATH} make package
 ```

-To install the packages run this in the `packages` directory:
+To install the packages run this in the `package` directory:

 ```sh
 dpkg -i *